anywhichway/benchtest/README.md

 `boolean benchtest.testable(unitTest)` - Checks for `#` as last character in test name.

+# Internals

+`Benchtest` runs each test `minCycles` to `maxCycles` and exits its test loop when the difference between two imemdiatly adjacent test durations is less than or equal `sensitivity`.
+The average execution time is then computed from the time at the very start of a test loop up to the point it exits divided by the number of cycles actually run.
+This avoid situations where a single function call may always or almost always take less than a millisecond.
+It also incorporates the fact that garbage collection in JavaScript is unmanaged and your functions may be subject to it at some point.

+If `global.gc` is defined as a result of starting Chrome or Node.js with `--expose-gc` flag, it will be called betwen each test-lopp to minimize garbage collection impact on actual tests.

 # Known Issues

 Unit tests that result in rejected Promises abort the `benchtest` processing.
 Use `done(Error)` for all your test failures.

 # Release History (reverse chronological order)

+2018-11-18 v1.1.1 Revised performance calculation so that it returns `Infinity` less often.
+Implemented forced garbage collection where v8 supports it.

 2018-11-17 v1.1.0 Test suite divisions now supported.
 Optimized for more precision and reduced variance across test cycles.